Worldwide Disney Resort Complex Rankings

 4. Disneyland Paris

-One of the reasons I’m most excited about the upcoming investments in Disneyland Paris is because I think there is so much potential for it as a resort.
+One of the reasons I’m most excited about the ongoing investments in Disneyland Paris is because I think there is so much potential for it as a resort.
 The layout of the two parks, hotels, and Disney Village around Lake Disney is lovely, and the entire resort complex is walkable.

 Disneyland Paris is already a pretty enjoyable place to spend time outside of the parks, but the hotels and Disney Village definitely need more substance to make them compelling for visitors.
 If these investments go according to plan and really improve Walt Disney Studios Park along with several of the resorts, Disneyland Paris could be a top-notch standalone vacation destination worthy of a long stay.

 In the here and now, there are flickers of brilliance, but a ton of squandered potential.
 This is most evident in the resorts, several of which have been neglected for well over a decade; it’s also apparent with Disney Village, which is almost a caricature of the 1990s at this point.
-Then there’s the second gate, which is not so much a matter of squandered potential as it was dead on arrival.
-Even without the huge capital investments on the horizon, improvements in the place-making of Disney Village and the resort hotel restaurants would really go a long way.

 3. Disneyland

-The high points of this expansion have been the Grand Californian Hotel, and additions to Disneyland Hotel (like Trader Sam’s) have strengthened that.
+The high points of the 2000s expansion have been the Grand Californian Hotel, and additions to Disneyland Hotel that have strengthened that.
 Disney California Adventure has also come into its own as a solid second gate, which has helped Disneyland Resort work as both a local’s hangout and a tourist destination.
+There’s still a ton of room for improvement, and we’re optimistic that’ll happen eventually with whatever DisneylandForward ends up being.

 2. Tokyo Disney Resort